nikolak/BBBot/README.md

 `auth` - list of people who are on authoritized list, users who are added in admin list should be manually added here too otherwise they won't be able to use commands assigned to users on authoritized list untill they're added to it.

 `initialch` - list of channels that bot will attempt to join after it connects to server.
-Add channels without #, otherwise the bot will join ##<channel>

 `streamlinks` - list of stream links, you could leave this empty and add them from IRC.